circlefin/verite/README.md

 ### Database

-The `demo-site` uses a local sqlite database to maintain state, and uses [prisma](https://prisma.io) to access the database via code.
+The `demos` uses a local sqlite database to maintain state, and uses [prisma](https://prisma.io) to access the database via code.

 There are several database scripts which can be helpful during development: